 For You Get One Questions, you will need to come up with several situations that a person would be chosen to do something.
 For example, they could be going to college, hired for a new job, or be getting married.
 You will then need to ask each of your team members to come up with only one question that would be asked to determine if that person were the perfect fit for the situation.
 Have each of your team members write their one question down on a piece of paper.
 When all situations have been covered, discuss them as a group, and see what each team member thinks would be the perfect question for the situation!

-Purpose: You Get One Questions allows team members to quickly learn how each of their counterparts thinks differently.
+Purpose: You Get One Questions allows team members to quickly learn how each of their counterparts thinks differently even when moving towards common goal.
 Their perfect questions will reflect their true motives and what they believe matters the most.

 Game #17: Ideas As Building Blocks